vibhuthasak/vibhutha-blog-2020/content/posts/swift-tensorflow-guide.md

 KernelCommunicator.swift    docker     requirements.txt  swift_shell
 (swift-tensorflow) vkartz@ubuntu-dl:~/swift-jupyter$
 ```
-For the next step, <br> you need to find installed locations for **Swift toolchain** and **Python install location for current conda Environment**.
+For the next step, <br> you need to find installed locations for **Swift toolchain** and **Python installed location for current conda Environment**.

 1. _Swift toolchain location_:<br>
 If you follow Step 02 correctly your Swift toolchain location should be ```~/swift-toolchain/```
 2. _Python Installed location for Current Conda Environment_:<br>
-Run below command on your terminal to locate the location.
+Run the below command on your terminal to locate the location.

 ```console
 (swift-tensorflow) vkartz@ubuntu-dl:~$ conda info | grep "active env location" active env location : /home/vkartz/anaconda3/envs/swift-tensorflow
 ```

 * Then run ```python register.py --sys-prefix --swift-toolchain <path swift toolchain directory> --swift-python-library <active env location>/lib/libpython3.6m.so``` command to register the Swift Kernal.
 You need to fill ```<path swift toolchain directory>``` and ```<active env location>``` using above values.
 Example command as follows,

 ```console
 (swift-tensorflow) vkartz@ubuntu-dl:~/swift-jupyter$ python register.py --sys-prefix --swift-toolchain ~/swift-toolchain/ --swift-python-library ~/anaconda3/envs/swift-tensorflow/lib/libpython3.6m.so
 ```
-Response should be like below,<br>
+The response should be like below,<br>
 ``` console
 kernel.json:
 {